-While you can choose from many OL and TRU courses to fulfill your program requirements, you can also access post-secondary courses from other institutions and transfer them to your OL program.
+Choose from many OL and TRU courses to fulfill your program requirements.
+You can also take post-secondary courses elsewhere and transfer them to your OL program.
 See BC Council on Admissions & Transfer (BCCAT) to explore your options.

 Plan ahead and make the most of your Science credential.
 Our Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.

-If you have applied for or been admitted to an OL Science program, you may be eligible for credit based on an assessment of your prior learning.
-PLAR allows you to earn academic credits for knowledge, training and skills gained through work and life experience.
+You may be eligible for credit based on an assessment of your prior learning.
+PLAR allows you to earn academic credits for knowledge, training and skills gained through your work and life experience.